TFO-Dragon-s-Prophet-Database/Fansite-Kit-2.0/README.md

 # Fansite-Kit-2.0
-The original Fansite Kit 2.0 released for european Dragon's Prophet
+The original Fansite Kit 2.0 released for europe version of Dragon's Prophet